wmbenedetto/examplify/README.md

 #### Do my scripts have to be inline in the body of the page?
 Can they be in the head instead?

 Technically, yes.
 It's more work though, because you'll have to use a custom `onEach()` function to insert the examples into the page yourself.
+(If you don't do that, the examplified code will be inserted into the `head` tag.)

 To pull examplified scripts from the head instead of the body, you'll need to set the `scope` option to "head."